AbstractSDK/abstract/docs/src/4_framework/2_actor_model.md

 # The Actor Model

 The actor model is a computational model used in the design and implementation of CosmWasm smart contracts.
-It provides a secure and deterministic execution environment by employing message-based communication between individual actors.
-In this model, actors are autonomous entities capable of making local decisions, creating more actors, and responding to incoming messages.
-This model ensures encapsulation, concurrency control, and fault tolerance in distributed systems.
+It provides a deterministic execution environment by employing message-based communication between individual actors.
+In this model, each actor is an autonomous entity capable of making local decisions (managing state), creating more actors (other smart-contracts), and responding to incoming messages.

-In CosmWasm, the actor model plays a crucial role in the architecture of smart contracts.
-The actor model helps ensure the following key principles within CosmWasm:
+In CosmWasm, the actor model plays a crucial role in designing the architecture of a smart contract application.
+The actor model ensures that the following key principles hold within CosmWasm:

 ### 1. Encapsulation and Isolation

 Each smart contract operates as an isolated actor, processing messages independently.
-This isolation prevents interference and unintended side effects between contracts, enhancing security and reducing the risk of vulnerabilities like reentrancy attacks.
+This isolation prevents interference and unintended side effects between contracts, enhancing security and reducing the risk of vulnerabilities like re-entrancy attacks.

 ### 2. Sequential Message Processing

 Contracts can handle only one message at a time, ensuring deterministic execution and eliminating the need for call stacks.
 This approach prevents complex control flow issues and helps maintain the integrity of contract state.
+It also simplifies the mental model required to understand and reason about execution order in multi-contract interactions.

 ### 3. Controlled Interactions